Summer Update: Canada and COVID-19

 When COVID-19 ends

-The difficult COVID-19 pandemic will end, and in Canada there is caused for hope.
+In Canada, there is caused for hope that the difficult COVID-19 pandemic will end.
 Canada is on track to look for as many as one million new immigrants to the country in the next three years.
-We continue to work from home, and use WhatsApp and other technology to meet virtually with clients.
+We continue to work from home, and use WhatsApp, Zoom and other technology to meet virtually with clients.
 If you’re thinking about Canada, get the process started early.
+Now is the time!
 Some of our clients have already got their coveted Invitation to Apply during the COVID-19 period.

 If you’re serious about coming to Canada, tell us about yourself by filling out this secure form.
 Let’s see if there is a viable pathway for you to continue life in Canada.